brianhempel/active_record_union/README.md

 Use unions on ActiveRecord scopes without ugliness.

-If you find yourself writing `pluck(:id)` and then feeding that into another query. you may be able to reduce the number of database requests by using a nested query or a UNION without writing crazy JOIN statements.
+If you find yourself writing `pluck(:id)` and then feeding that into another query, you may be able to reduce the number of database requests by using a nested query or a UNION without writing crazy JOIN statements.

 ## Installation